-You cannot use your 5 Year Agreement (5YA) funding, as this is only for capital improvements to buildings and other school facilities.
+You can't use your 5 Year Agreement (5YA) funding as this is only for capital improvements to buildings and other school facilities.

 Talk to your property advisor at your local Ministry office before using any non-PMG funding to deal with trees.